Why Science at TRU?

 Bachelor of Science, Honours Biology, 2004

 The beautiful TRU campus overlooks the North and South Thompson Rivers and is located in the heart of the fastest growing area of Kamloops.
-There is plenty of affordable student housing on site and nearby — all just blocks away from the things you need and want.
+There is plenty of livable student housing on site and nearby — all just blocks away from the things you need and want.

 Beyond classrooms and labs there are many facilities on campus, including the Campus Activity Center — home to the bookstore, student pub, cafeteria and the Student Independent Center — the Canada Games Aquatic Center, the Gymnasium, Hillside Stadium and more.